ruiminshen/yolo-tf/README.md

 python3 parse_darknet_yolo2.py ~/Downloads/yolo.weights -c config.ini config/yolo2/darknet-coco.ini -d
 ```

-- Fine-tuning the 80 classes Darknet YOLOv2 model into a 20 classes model (~/Documents/Database/yolo-tf/yolo2/darknet/voc) except the final convolutional layer.
+- Fine-tuning the 80 classes Darknet YOLOv2 model into a 20 classes model (~/Documents/Database/yolo-tf/yolo2/darknet/voc) except the final convolutional layer and hyper-parameters.
 Starting the training process with gradient clipping to avoid NaN error. **Be ware the "-d" command-line argument will delete the model files and should be used only once when initializing the model**.

 ```
-python3 train.py -c config.ini config/yolo2/darknet-voc.ini -f ~/Documents/Database/yolo-tf/yolo2/darknet/coco/model.ckpt -e yolo2_darknet/conv -g 0.9 -d
+python3 train.py -c config.ini config/yolo2/darknet-voc.ini -f ~/Documents/Database/yolo-tf/yolo2/darknet/coco/model.ckpt -e yolo2_darknet/conv loss/hparam -g 0.9 -d
 ```

 - Using the following command in another terminal and opening the address "localhost:6006" in a web browser to monitor the training process.